canonical/snapcraft/docs/howto/craft-for-platforms/example-python-app.rst

         liquidctl is a command-line tool to monitor and control the fan speed, LED colour and pump volumes of specific power supplies, motherboards, graphics cards and cooling solutions.
-The liquidctl snap unofficial and is not endorsed by the upsteam project.
+The liquidctl snap unofficial and is not endorsed by the upstream project.
     base: core22
     confinement: strict